-E-Bike check: 10 tips from the Riese & Müller service workshop.
+E-Bike check: 10 tips from the new Riese & Müller service workshop.

-At our site in Mühltal, we have our own area which is mainly used for our in-house assembly of bikes and for repairs and inspections.
-Daniel Neuroth, Unit Co-Head of the Service Workshop, provides some valuable tips on quick maintenance for the start of the season.
+At our site in Mühltal, we have our own area which is mainly used for our in-house assembly of bikes and for repairs and inspections - since last summer, this are offers more space and new brand experiences in a new building.

 All models